cdpq/gps-logger/readme.md

 It's a basic and lightweight GPS tracker focused on accuracy, with an eye to power saving.<br>
 This app is very accurate in determining your altitude: enable EGM96 automatic altitude correction on settings!<br>
 You can record all your trips, view them in your preferred Viewer (it must be installed) directly from the in-app tracklist, and share them in KML, GPX, and TXT format in many ways.<br>
-Finally, the application supports transfer via FTP.
+Finally, the application supports file transfer via FTP.
 Simply setup the connection in the settings and you are good to go!

 ## Reference documents